Not just a philosophical question

 So universities will have to make difficult choices, and we cannot all rise up in arms every time an institution decides that it must drop something.
 One would hope that any such decisions, if they are made, will involve a transfer of staff, and will involve good communications and dialogue with staff; in other words, this needs to be done well.
 But the search for a viable model of a university will still need to go on.
 Furthermore as it does, the idea that you cannot have a university without, say, history, or chemistry, or philosophy cannot be sustained any longer either.
 Some universities will become much more specialised in a smaller range of subject areas; or maybe a different kind of interdisciplinary range.

 I am still pleased for the Keele philosophers, and I hope they thrive.
 Actually, I somehow think that however they are configured all universities should have at least a philosopher or two.
 But I wouldn’t like to think that the lesson from all this is that difficult decisions of this kind should never be taken.
-That would be unrealistic.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+That would be unrealistic.university comment below, or link to this permanent URL from your own site.